-Here we’ll take a look at two mechanisms of anticoagulation, two.
+Here, we’ll take a look at two mechanisms of anticoagulation -- two.

-The first one would be once again a direct acting thrombin inhibitor or thrombin inhibitors
+The first one would be once again a direct acting thrombin inhibitor or thrombin inhibitors,

-and the other one would be the warfarin or a.k.a., Coumadin.
+and the other one would be the warfarin or a.k.a.
+Coumadin.

-We have any suffix that you find with uidin, U-I-D-I-N,
+We have any suffix that you find with -uidin, u-i-d-i-n,

 then you should be thinking direct acting thrombin inhibitor, I am being dramatic there

 because I want you to know that -uidin is going to be a direct acting thrombin inhibitor.

-In addition, also make sure that you know about an oral anticoagulant known as dabigatran.
+In addition, also, make sure that you know about an oral anticoagulant known as dabigatran;

-That would be the only one that is a direct acting thrombin inhibitor that you take orally.
+that would be the only one that is a direct acting thrombin inhibitor that you take orally.

-It’s called idarucizumab.
-I want you to keep that in mind please.
+it’s called idarucizumab.
+Idarucizumab, keep that in mind, please.

-I also told you that with these direct acting thrombin inhibitors it could be an alternative to heparin
+I also told you that with this direct acting thrombin inhibitors it could be an alternative to heparin

 Let’s go and talk about that warfarin.